 Fact or Opinion Anchor Chart

 Fact & Opinion File Folder Game Print slides 2 and 3 in color, glue onto a file folder and laminate.
 You will find the sorting cards on pages 4 and 5.
 Print, laminate and cut these cards.
 Students sort the fact and opinion cards onto the correct side of the file folder.
-This can also be turned into an interactive bulletin board.
+You can also use these to create an interactive bulletin board.
 Post the full size sheets labeled fact and opinion.
 Place glue dots on the board and the back of the fact and opinion statements.
 Students can attach the statements to correct page.

 Fact & Opinion Flip Cards These cards are created to be printed front to back.
 Students will then each have a card that says fact on one side and opinion on the other.
 Read from the Fact & Opinion Statements or create your own to fit your class.
 Students flip the card to fact or opinion depending on the statement.

 Fact & Opinion Scoot Print, laminate and cut the cards.
 Place a card at each spot.
 Students are given a recording page.
-Students start by determining if the statement at their seat is a fact or opinion, record their response and then move to the next spot when you announce “scoot”.
-When the Scoot game is finished, students can show their understanding of the concept by recording their own fact and opinion at the bottom of the page.
-A page of blank cards is included to add your own statements.
+Students start by determining if the statement at their seat is a fact or opinion.
+They will then record their response and move to the next spot when you announce “scoot”.
+When the Scoot game is complete, students can show their understanding of the concept by recording their own fact and opinion at the bottom of the page.
+You will also find a blank page of cards for you to add your own statements.

 You can download this collection here: Fact & Opinion Activities

-You might also be interested in our sorting cards: Fact & Opinion Sort
+You might also like our sorting cards: Fact & Opinion Sort